stellar/js-stellar-wallets/README.md

 Our library's goal is to provide typed, consistently-named Stellar data through a consistent, predictable API.

-Note that our goal was to name data properties to be _consistent_ and intuitive, _not_ to be perfectly consistent with Horizon's responses.
+Note that our goal was to name data properties to be _internally consistent_ and intuitive, _not_ to be perfectly consistent with Horizon's responses.
 In some cases (particularly around offer / trade history), properties were renamed for clarity.

 ```js